 The Student Minds website provides some helpful information in preparing students for the transition into university.

 For most students, CU London is a great place to be and can be some of the most enjoyable times of your lives.
 For those students in difficulty, welfare support is here to offer guidance.
 CU London students have access to a Welfare and Disability Adviser who can offer support by providing a broad range of advice and guidance on personal, practical and emotional issues.

 By working closely with Academic and Professional staff, as well as external agencies, we can signpost and refer students to other services who can also offer support.

 You can also access a number of self-help guides to support your health and wellbeing.
 The guides are user friendly and contain detailed information, exercises, coping strategies and resources for a wide range of common mental health conditions.

-The campus has excellent facilities and is fully accessible, providing an environment that can be enjoyed by everyone, including people with physical and sensory disabilities.
+Our campuses have excellent facilities and are fully accessible, providing environments that can be enjoyed by everyone, including people with physical and sensory disabilities.

 Our aim is to ensure that support is in place when you arrive at University.
 We are therefore happy to provide information and guidance before you complete your application via email or at an Open Day.

 Support and guidance is also provided for students’ with disabilities and long term health conditions.
 This includes assistance with the Disabled Student’s Allowance (DSA).

 All CU London students have access to a Counsellor to help you cope more positively with any difficulties and succeed in your academic studies.
 The service aims to support students who deal with problems of an emotional or psychological nature with the intention of enabling to take personal responsibility and learn to manage difficulties.